Homepage

 From afar, the 236m-high (774ft) thumb-shaped rock of Monolithos, crowned by two ancient chapels and the ruins of 15th-century castle built by the Knights of St John, looks like something out of a fairytale.

 Reached via several hundred steps carved into the cliff face, it’s a stiff climb to reach the top of this pine-studded protrusion.
-It’s worth it, however, for the spectacular views over the Aegean Sea and out to Halki island.
+It’s worth it for the spectacular views over the Aegean Sea and out to Halki island.

 A view of Tsambika Monastery in Rhodes, GreeceA view of Tsambika Monastery in Rhodes, Greece

-Renowned for an icon that’s said to grant fertility, Tsambika is one of the island’s best known Byzantine monasteries.
+Renowned for an icon that’s said to grant fertility, Tsambika is one of the island’s best known Byzantine monasteries and easily one of the best things to see in Rhodes.
 Even if you’re not visiting for its mystical history, it's worth climbing the 292 steps for breathtaking views over the surrounding countryside.

 In the north of the island, high on a hilltop where peacocks roam, Filerimos is worth visiting.
 It’s an easy hike from the 5th century BC site of ancient Ialyssos.